 Buying items in Breath of the Wild generally requires rupees (although not always).
 Annoyingly rupees are hard to come by, especially in the early stages of the game.
-We've put together a handy rundown of how and where to build up your rupee store so you can amass a nice amount to spend in the game's various stores.
+We've put together a handy Breath of the Wild guide on how to earn rupees quickly, to spend in the game's various stores.
 Rupees are very important so it's worth farming early on to avoid taking time out to do it later.
 If you're regularly finding yourself short on money, this rupee guide will help you overcome those issues.

 If you want more advice we recommend you head over to our Breath of the Wild quest guides and shrine walkthroughs.

 Rupee Types and Values in Breath of the Wild

 While you have an overall amount of rupees stored, certain types of rupee you pick up are more valuable than others.

 - Red Rupee - 20 rupees

 - Purple Rupee - 50 rupees

 - Gold Rupee - 300 rupees

 - The Stone Talus - Kill this sub-boss to be awarded with a lovely item drop, complete with numerous high value items.
 The boss can be tricky if you don't know what you're doing so follow our article on how to defeat the Stone Talus.